 - Cold Milk: This will froth up cold milk into a dense foam – perfect for iced coffees and cold brews

-- Hot Airy: Produces a light foam that is perfect for cappuccinos and lattes
+- Hot Airy: Produces a light foam that is perfect for cappuccinos and lattes (Check out our latte vs cappuccino article to find out the difference!)

 - Hot Dense: This thicker foam is ideal for macchiatos